mjibril/react-crud-admin/README.md

     }
 ```

-The `get_queryset` method returns the queryset array including objects to be displayed.
+The `get_queryset` method returns the queryset array including objects to be displayed in the current display page.
 Returning an array may not be useful when asynchronous network calls are made to a remote backend using AJAX or `window.fetch`.
 A class method of the `Admin` component `set_queryset` can be used for asynchronous calls.

 The example below returns the queryset in the current state object synchronously and sets a new queryset when the asynchronous call returns successfully. `set_queryset` invokes `setState` internally.